 That’s because teenagers have a lot more free time over the summer, says Dr. Jennifer Powell-Lunder, a psychologist and co-author of Teenage as a Second Language.
 “There’s a lack of structure, for older teenagers especially,” she says.

-Ideas to Help Curb Teen Drinking Over the Summer
+5 Ways to Help Curb Teen Drinking Over the Summer

 1. Set ground rules.

 “Have a conversation about summer drinking,” recommends Powell-Lunder.
-Explain to your teen that you’re concerned about the amount of free time they have, and establish some rules.
+Explain TO your teen that you’re concerned about the amount of free time they have and establish some rules.
 “Be very specific and clear about what the consequences will be if you discover your teenager breaking your rules.”

 Powell-Lunder also recommends parents decide key questions in advance, like can your teenager have friends over while you’re at work?
 Under what circumstances can your teenager use the car?
 What’s your teenager’s summer curfew?
 And so on.